Paracetamol: Fever

-Paracetamol is a drug of choice for reducing fever.
-However, there has been a lack of research on its antipyretic properties, particularly in adults.
-The most recent review on paracetamol and management of fever in the general practice (2008) argued that its benefits are unclear.
-In addition, when used for the common cold, paracetamol may relieve a stuffed or runny nose, but not other cold symptoms such as a sore throat, malaise, sneezing, or cough; however, these data are of poor quality.
+Paracetamol is used for reducing fever.
+However, there has been a lack of research on its antipyretic properties, particularly in adults, and thus its benefits are unclear.
+As a result, it has been described as over-prescribed for this application.
+In addition, low-quality clinical data indicates that when used for the common cold, paracetamol may relieve a stuffed or runny nose, but not other cold symptoms such as sore throat, malaise, sneezing, or cough.

-For patients in critical care, paracetamol decreased body temperature by only 0.2–0.3 °C more than control interventions; there was no difference in mortality.
+For people in critical care, paracetamol decreases body temperature by only 0.2–0.3 °C more than control interventions and has no effect on their mortality.
 It did not change the outcome in febrile patients with stroke.
 The results are contradictory for paracetamol use in sepsis: higher mortality, lower mortality, and no change in mortality were all reported.
-Paracetamol offered no benefit in the treatment of dengue fever and was accompanied by a higher rate of liver enzyme elevation: a sign of a potential liver damage.
+Paracetamol offered no benefit in the treatment of dengue fever and was accompanied by a higher rate of liver enzyme elevation: a sign of potential liver damage.
 Overall, there is no support for a routine administration of antipyretic drugs, including paracetamol, to hospitalized patients with fever and infection.

 The efficacy of paracetamol in children with fever is unclear.
-Paracetamol should not be used solely with the aim of reducing body temperature; however, it may be considered for children with fever who appear distressed.
-It does not prevent febrile seizures and should not be used for that purpose.
-It appears that 0.2 °C decrease of the body temperature in children after a standard dose of paracetamol is of questionable value, particularly in emergency situations.
+Paracetamol should not be used solely to reduce body temperature; however, it may be considered for children with fever who appear distressed.
+It does not prevent febrile seizures.
+It appears that 0.2 °C decrease of the body temperature in children after a standard dose of paracetamol is of questionable value, particularly in emergencies.
 Based on this, some physicians advocate using higher doses that may decrease the temperature by as much as 0.7 °C. Meta-analyses showed that paracetamol is less effective than ibuprofen in children (marginally less effective, according to another analysis), including children younger than 2 years old, with equivalent safety.
 Exacerbation of asthma occurs with similar frequency for both medications.
-Giving paracetamol and ibuprofen together at the same time to children under 5 is not recommended, however doses may be alternated if required.

 Pain

-Paracetamol is used for the relief of mild to moderate pain such as headache, muscle aches, minor arthritis pain, toothache as well as pain caused by cold, flu, sprains, and dysmenorrhea.
+Paracetamol is used for the relief of mild to moderate pain such as headache, muscle aches, minor arthritis pain, and toothache, as well as pain caused by cold, flu, sprains, and dysmenorrhea.
 It is recommended, in particular, for acute mild to moderate pain, since the evidence for the treatment of chronic pain is insufficient.